microsoft/ignite25-LAB595-extending-dragon-copilot-with-partner-built-ai-solutions/lab/instructions/07-step.md

 8. Beside the "Application ID URI" select "Add"

     ![](media/entra-add-application-id-uri.png)
-9. In the "Application ID URI" textbox, construct a value that follows the template "api://@lab.CloudSubscription.TenantId/{DevTunnel full hostname}
+9. In the "Application ID URI" textbox, use the follwoing value `api://@lab.CloudSubscription.TenantId/@lab.Variable(devtunnelDomain)`
 10. Click the "Save" button
 11. In the application details navigation, select "Token Configuration"